Race Simulation and Pre-race taper

 Performance Diagnostics and Data Control

 Those who train with a power meter can control race simulation and taper objectively.
-The FTP test provides reference values; TSS and load management show whether peak form has been reached.
+The FTP test provides reference values; TSS and Training stress management show whether peak form has been reached.

 Recognizing Peak Form